-Also certain PAC-Bayes bounds have nonlinear relation between $R$ and $r$, however, they can be approximated as (\ref{eq:risk_bound}), where this simplification does not affect the reasoning in our paper. }, while they are differentiated (roughly) by how the complexity term is defined precisely.
+Also certain PAC-Bayes bounds have nonlinear relation between $R$ and $r$, however, they can be approximated as (\ref{eq:risk_bound}), where this simplification does not affect the reasoning in our paper. }.
+The right side of (\ref{eq:risk_bound}) is the risk certificate, which guarantees an upper bound on the risk of generalization.
+All terms on the right side are also computable.
+Different bounding methods, for example VC and Pac-Bayes bounds, produce different complexity terms.
+In totality, certificates above 1 (with $l\in[0,1]$) are vacuous, while we refer to those below 1 (or sometimes less than the random guess risk in the classification setting) as non-vacuous.

-Note that the right hand side of (\ref{eq:risk_bound}) is always computable (both $r$ and the complexity term), and called the {\em risk certificate}.
-It is called so since the generalization risk is {\em guaranteed} to be no greater than the computed value (i.e., upper bounding).
-However, when the computed risk certificate is greater than 1, assuming bounded loss $l\in[0,1]$, then it is said {\em vacuous} since saying the generalization risk is less than 1 is useless.
-However, if it is less than 1 (or sometimes less than the random guess risk in the classification setting), then we say that it is {\em non-vacuous}.
-Several traditional models and algorithms (e.g., linear SVM) were shown to have non-vacuous risk certificates when proper regularization is imposed to control the complexity term~\citep{vapnik95,shalev2014understanding}.